 The Purple mattress and #bestmattressever from Brooklyn Bedding are two very popular mattresses available online.
 These two mattresses actually have a lot of similarities with some differences as well.
-I’ll go over the main things you should think about if you are making a decision between Purple and Brooklyn Bedding.
+I’ll go over the main things you should think about if you are comparing these mattresses so you can easily choose between Purple vs Brooklyn Bedding.

 - Both have a similar business model / value proposition

-- Both are more durable than the average foam mattress
+- Both have good bounce/response and are more durable than the average foam mattress

 - Brooklyn Bedding is .5 inches thicker than the Purple